JorgePablol/Google-Analytics-for-Desansiedad-with-Data-Studio/README.md

 1. I got access to their google analytics then I connected the google analytics to google data studio.
 2. I started analysing what kind of data they have in google analytics.
 3. They had historical data from august 2020 until the present, at the time march was starting so I decided to close it to february 2021.
-4. The data engineering was made in google data studio,and python (pandas, numpy, maplotlib), I also did some engineering in excel deleting some columns and rows when it was needed.
+4. The data engineering was made in google data studio, and python (pandas, numpy, maplotlib), I also did some engineering in excel deleting some columns and rows when it was needed.
 5. Started to plot dimension by dimension (audience, acquisition, behaviour, conversions) first plotting as a table and then selecting the best visualization.
 6. After plotting the best visualization I downloaded the csv to take it to pandas and use the describe() method to have a statistical description on some datasets.
 7. I focused on detailed visualizations, they must have the same color logic on the entire presentation.
 8. Improved visualizations and descriptive text with highlighted important words.
 9. Analysed the project as a whole and started to create a story on how customers consume desansiedad.
-10. Prepared the presentation formally and presented to the marketing team.
+10. Prepared the presentation formally and presented it to the marketing team.

 # Engineering:
 1. Google Data Studio: Applied many filters to the data.